slatedocs/slate/source/includes/administration/_notifications.md

 ---------- | -----------
 `category`<br/>*[Notification Category](#administration-notification-categories)]* | The notification category that the notification belongs to.<br/>*includes*: `id`
 `translations`<br/>*Array[Object]* | The translations of the notification category's content.
-`translations.language`<br/>*string* | The language of that the translation is in.
+`translations.language`<br/>*string* | The language of the translation.
 `translations.text`<br/>*string* | The content of the notification.
-`translations.type`<br/>*string* | The content that we are translating.
-(Must be one of: title, body, description, url slug)
+`translations.type`<br/>*string* | The content that we are translating (must be one of: title, body, description, url slug).

 Optional | &nbsp;
 ---------- | -----------
 `publishedAt`<br/>*string* | The date on which the notification has been/will be published.
 `deprecatedAt`<br/>*string* | The date on which the notification has been/will be deprecated.
-`splash`<br/>*boolean* | When set to true, the notification will be displayed in the home screen of CloudMC until it reaches its deprecated date.
+`splash`<br/>*boolean* | When set to true, the notification will be displayed in the home screen until it reaches its deprecated date.
 Only one of splash and sticky can be set to true.
-`sticky`<br/>*boolean* | When set to true, the notification will be displayed upon logging into CloudMC.
+`sticky`<br/>*boolean* | When set to true, the notification will be displayed upon logging in.
 Only one of splash and sticky can be set to true.

 <!-------------------- UPDATE NOTIFICATION -------------------->